High Deductible Plan F

 Medicare High Deductible Plan F Carrier

-Each carrier offers different Medicare Supplement Plans in different states.
+Each carrier offers different plans in different states.
 One carrier might offer this plan in one state, but not another.
 Regardless of the carrier you go with, the benefits and deductible amount will remain the same.

 Eligibility & Enrollment for Medigap Plan F High Deductible

-If you’re enrolled in Medicare Part B, you’re eligible for Medicare Supplement High Deductible Plan F. Medicare Supplements don’t have specific enrollment periods like Original Medicare, so you can enroll anytime.
+If you’re enrolled in Medicare Part B, you’re eligible for this plan.
+Medicare Supplements don’t have specific enrollment periods like Original Medicare, so you can enroll anytime.

 However, the best time to enroll is within the first six months your Part B is in effect.
 During this time period, you’re given Guaranteed Issue.
 This means that regardless of any pre-existing conditions, a carrier must approve your application.